amineelkouhen/aws-immersion-day/module2/vss-crdb.md

 Because a larger partition size leads to fewer partition splits and merges, it enables faster insert performance.
 So, to optimize writes, increase the partition size with `min_partition_size` and `max_partition_size`.
 A larger partition size leads to fewer partition splits and merges, resulting in faster insert performance.

-Once you have fine-tuned your vector index, the next EXPLAIN call demonstrates that the span scope is `LIMITED SCAN`.
-This indicates that the table will be scanned on a subset of key ranges of the index.
+Once you have fine-tuned your vector index, the next `EXPLAIN` call demonstrates that the span scope is `LIMITED SCAN` now.
+This indicates that the table will be scanned on a subset of the index key ranges.

 ```
                             info